mouseless/baked/unreleased.md

   - `Business` and `Orm` is split into several features
   - `LifetimeFeature` is introduced with three implementations `Singleton`, `Scoped` and `Transient`
-  - `CodingStyleFeature` is introduced with many built-in coding styles
+  - `CodingStyleFeature` is introduced with existing coding styles to separate them from business feature

 ## Improvements